 Roo Honors Academy is a one-week program designed to academically challenge and expand the minds of high school students who are entering grades 9, 10, 11, and 12.
-The program will take place June 21-25, 2021, 9:00 a.m.-4:30 p.m. and will be held in-person at UMKC’s Volker campus.
-Students will choose one morning and one afternoon course from among those offered.
-Students will need to bring their own lunch, except on Friday.
-Students will receive a free t-shirt.
+Participants will choose one morning course and one afternoon course taught by UMKC faculty members.
+All classes will be held from 9 a.m. to 4:30 p.m. on the Volker campus, near the Country Club Plaza.

 Lunch will be provided throughout the week.
 Students who successfully complete each course will receive a Recognition of Achievement certificate from the UMKC Honors Program and a Roo Honors Academy T-shirt.

 This selective program is open to thirty students in grades 9-12.
 Tuition is $275; children of UMKC employees are eligible for a $20 discount.
 Need-based scholarships may be available.
 For more information about scholarships or other questions about the Academy, please contact Margo Gamache, Honors Program Director of Student Services.

 Sports are such a pervasive and important part of American culture, yet we rarely step back and examine their influences on society as a whole.
 This course will explore the ways in which sports are entangled in social, cultural, political, and economic forces in the United States and across the world.
 From professional to recreational, this course will examine why we participate in sports and how they shape our understandings of race, gender, sexual orientation, and socioeconomic status.
 Ultimately, this class will teach students concepts from sociology in order to understand how sports influence and are influenced by American society.

 Urban Health In America